Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

 where $T_B$ is the disc's brightness temperature, and $\theta$ is the beam width.
-The 5 au resolution is probing the disc region at the scale of $H$ for the outer disc beyond 50 au.
-Thus, we can compare the observed flux ratio (the clump flux divided by the background disc flux from Equation \ref{eq:fluxbgdsharp}) with those calculated in Figure \ref{fig:fluxrat} to study if these clumps can be low-mass planets.
+The 5 au resolution in \cite{Andrews2018} is probing the disc region at the scale of $H$ for the outer disc beyond 50 au.
+Thus, we can compare the observed flux ratio (the clump flux divided by the background disc flux (Equation \ref{eq:fluxbgdsharp})) with those calculated in Figure \ref{fig:fluxrat} to study if these clumps can be low-mass planets.
 Here, we focus on the ring/disc region instead of the gap region since low-mass planets should not induce deep gaps.
 Most disc regions in DSHARP discs beyond 40 au have $T_B$ from 1 to 10 $K$ \citep{Huang2018,Andrews2021}.
 Thus, the potential clumps of 50-100 $\mu$Jy have flux ratios $\gtrsim$15\%, comparable with those from 20 $M_{\oplus}$ cores (Figure \ref{fig:fluxrat}).
-However, before we attempt to derive the planet masses, it is crucial to confirm these observed clumps with future higher resolution and more sensitive observations at multiple wavelengths.
+In future, it is worth carrying out higher resolution and more sensitive observations at multiple wavelengths to confirm these observed clumps.